Cold Reading by Nick Wilson, Paul Voodini, and Reid Ferry

 Key features

-• Focuses on building confidence and minimizing fear of mistakes
+• Focuses on building confidence and overcoming fear of mistakes for beginners

 Pros